Data-Drop-Ins/About/README.md

 # Teams
+The access link for Microsoft Teams can be found here (please use you University of East Anglia username and password to gain access):

 Agenda and notes from our Microsoft Teams meetings will be made available through the same platform.

 # Ethos